 - Up to six credits of international coursework completed at another institution of higher education may be counted.

-Is ISP only for students who want to work internationally or focus on international academics?
+Is the International Scholars Program only for students who want to work internationally or focus on international academics?

 - Your participation in PC Prep will enhance your understanding of international development.

 - It will provide you with a clear understanding of Peace Corps as one potential next step after graduation.

 - No matter your reason, we encourage you to co-enroll in the PC Prep Program!

 How can I enroll in Peace Corps Prep?

 Students are encouraged to co-enroll in the Peace Corps Prep Program by the end of add/drop of the first semester of their senior year (defined as having at least two semesters remaining at UF, including the semester they are co-enrolling).
 Students can enroll in PC Prep by completing the International Scholars Program application and selecting their interest in PC Prep.
 Students can also enroll in PC Prep after they have enrolled in the International Scholars Program by contacting an ISP advisor.

 Can I enroll in Peace Corps Prep alone?